© Archiv Vogelwarte

 - a continuous quantitative compilation of height distributions

 - the recording of flight directions and flight speeds

 - the identification of different groups of birds based on their wing-beat patterns

 Within an international cooperation we could show that weather radars can be well suited to provide highly valuable information on bird migration.
-As a follow-up, we now cooperate within the EU COST-Action ENRAM with colleagues from all around the world to make use of the European network of weather radars for a large-scale monitoring of bird movements across the European continent.
+As a follow-up, we now cooperate within the European network of Radar Animal Monitoring (ENRAM) with colleagues from all around the world to make use of the European network of weather radars for a large-scale monitoring of bird movements across the European continent.